About operational risks

 “The tracking of internal loss event data is an essential prerequisite to the development and functioning of a credible operational risk measurement and management system”

-The Incident reporting module consists of a single web-form that is facing every employee with 1-click access via the company intra-net.
-It allows employees easy registration of incidents and only the required information is captured, yet it is assured that all relevant information and regulatory requirements are adhered to.
+The Incident reporting module consists of a single page that is facing every employee with 1-click access via the company intra-net.
+It allows employees easy registration of incidents and only the required information is captured - yet it is assured that all relevant information and regulatory requirements are adhered to.
 The registration makes it possible to break down and report operational failures across business dimensions like business lines, organizational units and product types etc.

 For registration of operational incidents to be successful with busy employees, it is of outmost importance that the incident capture process is as speedy and easy as possible.
 At AQRisk we understand and respect this, which is why registration in the capture form is pre-filled with employee information, dates and other required information to smooth the registration process and make it a pleasant user experience.

 All incident reporting is easily available for review by Risk Management and others with an operational risk focus.
 The incident review shows the entire reporting form.
-Added information is provided by the reviewing risk manager to ensure that regulatory required information, such as Basel loss and cause categories and the Basel business line structure, is captured for each incident reported by the business.
+Added information is provided by the reviewing risk manager to ensure that regulatory required information, such as Basel loss and cause categories and the Basel business line structure, is captured for each incident.

 The incident review form gives reviewers a real-time overview of incidents being reported by the business and allows for swift actions if serious systemic operational incidents arise.
 Furthermore, it gives Risk Management a standardized framework to review and validate the incidents reported.
 Misconceptions and errors may need to be straightened out with the reporting employee as part of the incident registration process.